BilkentCompGen/BilkentCompGen.github.io/team/_posts/2014-09-01-gülfem-demir.md

 ### After Alkan Lab

 After obtaining her M.Sc. degree, Gülfem first worked as a Software Engineer at [Seven Bridges Genomics](https://www.sevenbridges.com/) in Boston, MA, United States.
-She then moved to [Facebook](facebook.com) in London, UK, where she works as a Production Engineer.
+She then moved to [Facebook](facebook.com) in London, UK, where she worked as a Production Engineer.
+She then joined [Two Sigma](http://www.twosigma.com/) as a Production Engineer.